Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 When you build a house it needs a solid foundation or in time it will shift and crumble.
-When you build your prayer life on the Word of God it has a solid foundation.
+When you build your prayer life on God’s Word it has a solid foundation.
 You will be able to withstand the trials of your life without shifting or crumbling under the pressure.

 Digging Deeper: Daniel 9

-I was reading this chapter today and noticed something I had never seen before.
+I was reading Daniel 9 and noticed something I had never seen before.

 Isn’t it amazing how you can find something new in the Bible each time you read it?